saleira/sync2Folders/README.md

 ### Stopping the Program

-To stop the program gracefully, type `stop` in the command line where the program is running.
+To stop the program, type `stop` in the command line where the program is running.

 ## Logging